Best Carry-on luggage 2026: 11 Compared (10 Sources)

 If budget is $100-$200

-→ Travelpro Maxlite Air V2 (~$157) offers the best value-to-feature ratio in this tier — 46L capacity, 6.7 lbs, polycarbonate construction, and TSA lock.
-No other bag in this price range matches its combination of capacity, weight, and build quality. [src2, src5]
+→ Travelpro Maxlite Air V2 (~$150) offers the best value-to-feature ratio in this tier — 46L capacity, 6.7 lbs, polycarbonate construction, and TSA lock.
+The Samsonite Freeform (~$154), Outdoor Gear Lab's "Best Buy," is the close runner-up if you prefer slightly lighter weight and a 10-year warranty. [src2, src5]

 If the user has ever had a bag gate-checked, lost, or delayed

-→ July Carry On With CaseSafe (~$495).
+→ July Carry On With CaseSafe (~$325).
 The integrated Apple Find My + Google Find Hub tracker (powered independently of the removable USB-C battery) keeps the bag visible even when it's taken from your control at the gate.
-Men's Journal named it Best Overall Carry-On of 2026 and no competitor currently offers native cross-platform tracking without relying on a loose AirTag. [src2, src9, src10]
+Men's Journal named it Best Overall Carry-On of 2026; the only emerging competitor with native cross-platform tracking is the Victorinox Spectra 3.0.
+Both avoid relying on a loose AirTag. [src2, src9, src10]

 If primary use is business travel with suits/garments